sudo-su-sm/sudo-su-sm/README.md

 ## 🙋‍♂️ About Me

-I'm a **DevOps & Cloud Engineer** with **4.8 years of hands-on experience** architecting and operating highly available, secure, and cost-optimized cloud infrastructure on AWS.
+I'm a **DevOps Engineer** with **5 years of hands-on experience** architecting and operating highly available, secure, and cost-optimized cloud infrastructure on AWS.
 I specialize in taming complexity — turning infrastructure into repeatable, version-controlled code and releasing software faster without sacrificing quality or security.

 - 🏗️ I build cloud-native platforms with **AWS**, **Terraform**, and **Kubernetes (EKS)** — from bare VPCs to full production workloads
 - 🔄 I design **secure CI/CD pipelines** integrating Jenkins, Argo CD (GitOps), SonarQube, Trivy & OWASP checks
 - 📊 I keep systems observable with **Prometheus, Grafana, Dynatrace, and Splunk** — with a track record of cutting incident response times by **40%**
-- 🎓 Certified **RHCSA** | B.E. in E&TC from G.H.
-Raisoni College, Pune
+- 🎓 Certified **RHCSA** | B.E. in E&TC from savitribai phule pune university

 ---